 The king-sized berth is positioned on the boat’s centerline so owners will be minimally affected by any movement of the vessel when they’re asleep.
 The stateroom is entered through a single door and there are matching hanging lockers on each side of the door.
 The 46” LCD TV is over a cabinet with a granite countertop.
 There’s a built-in vanity to port with a sofa to starboard and the windows engineered from “sandwiched glass” with support from aluminum beams provide 28 percent greater visibility because of narrow mullions, according to Ocean Alexander.

-In the master head, a “his and her" arrangement with private commodes and sinks separated by a common shower, is popular.
+, a “his and hers arrangement with private commodes and sinks separated by a common shower, is popular.
 Alternatively, one of the heads can be turned into a large walk-in closet if that is preferred.
 Ocean Alexander uses the same window engineering in this head to provide more visibility than the previous port window.
-The company gives owners a generous décor allowance for carpet, bedspreads and soft goods.
+The company gives owners a generous décor allowance for carpet, bed spreads and soft goods.

 Located between the master and VIP staterooms are the guest staterooms.
 The quarters to port have two individual berths while to starboard is a full-sized berth.
 Each stateroom has its own hanging locker and LCD TV and en suite head with its own shower stall.